Topological phase and edge states dependence of the RKKY interaction in zigzag silicene nanoribbon: Numerical results

-Figure~\ref{fig:sign} shows the sign of $D_1$ and $D_2$ as a function of the out-of-plane electric field $lE_z$ at half filling in the case that two impurities located on the edge of nanoribbon with distance $R=5a$.
-A change of the equilibrium state of the system from the case that impurities have a finite angle to the case that they are parallel, FM-like structure, occurs at $lE_z=0.91$ meV.
-Afterwards, another equilibrium state occurs from parallel to antiparallel magnetic moments where the sign of $J_I+J_H$ is changed from negative to positive one.
-The inset of the figure belongs to the first-region where impurities located on the surface of the silicene and shows the azimuthal angle $\phi$ starts from zero and increases up to high values about $80$ degree.
-As we discussed before, the RKKY interaction does barely depend on the length of the nanoribbon and hence we approximately consider a situation in which all impurities are interacting with a same interaction coefficient.
-Assuming that the RKKY interaction is only dominate interaction between impurities, we conclude that the magnetic chain illustrates a spiral form, in the first region of Fig~ \ref{fig:sign}, however the state of the system changes from a FM to an AFM-like structure by increasing the value of $lE_z>1.3$ meV.
+Figure~\ref{fig:sign} shows the sign of $D_1$ and $D_2$ as a function of the out-of-plane electric potential $lE_z$ at half filling in the case where impurities are located on the edge of the nanoribbon with distance $R=5a$.
+A change of the equilibrium state of the system from the case where impurities have a finite angle to the case where they have a parallel, FM-like structure, occurs at $lE_z\sim 0.91$ meV.
+Afterwards, another equilibrium state occurs from parallel to antiparallel magnetic moments at $lE_z\sim 1.35$ meV.
+It would be worthwhile mentioning that in the spiral region, the direction of the magnetic moment is in the plane of the sample such that each impurity rotates with an angle $\phi$ with respect to the next one.
+This angle of rotation starts from zero and increases up to high values of about $80\AA$ as $E_z$ increases.